Teach Your Kids to Give Using the Once-a-Month Strategy (November)

 To kick off month two of giving we decided to participate in the food drive at our church.
 I fully planned on taking my kids’ grocery shopping but in a blink of an eye the day was here and we didn’t have our bags of food.
 (Ugh.
 Darn school, activities, work and all the other responsibilities.)
 I thought: I’m done.
 Giving tangible items is DEAD TO ME.
 (I can wrestle with the “give big or don’t give at all” mentality.)

 But I promised myself I wasn’t going to stress about this.
-I want intentionally giving more to become naturally integrated into our lives so as we are shopping for ourselves, we’re intrinsically motivated to grab things for other.
+I want intentionally giving more to become naturally integrated into our lives so as we are shopping for ourselves, we’re intrinsically motivated to grab things for others.
 (And still, act even when we think we aren’t making any real difference.)
 Getting to that stage is a process.
 So, I shook off my feelings of failure so early in this journey and told the kids to look through the pantry for food.

 It all went smoothly except for my kids trying to give already opened boxes and my youngest crying, screaming and chasing my middle son around the house demanding the chocolate chips to eat.
 My middle son sprinted from his brother, chocolate chips raised high above his head, shouting, “But…they are for the orphans!”